 5 years ago on my 40th birthday, I was told that I had breast cancer.
-Since then, I've tread through some murky waters navigating treatments, surgeries, recurrence and long term side effects.
-My docs told me that I had to think of myself as having a chronic illness.
-I'll be living with this for a long time.
+Since then, I've tread through some murky waters navigating chemotherapy, radiation, surgeries, recurrences and side effects.

 Make Life An Adventure

-My energy and endurance have increased, my muscle mass has doubled, my stress levels are cut in half, and - wait for it - even the brain fog has slightly cleared.
+My energy and endurance have increased, my muscle mass has doubled, my stress levels are cut in half, and even the chemo brain has slightly cleared.

-Think what YOU could do, if you gave yourself a dose of nature and adventure!
+Think what YOU could do for your survivorship, if you gave yourself a dose of nature and adventure!

 Think about the things you love.
 You know, those moments that put a smile on your face.

-Let's put our ideas to use and create an adventure that motivates.
-Whether suffering from a chronic illness, or just finally need to feel alive, we can build strength and spirit, and find adventure together one step at a time!
+Let's put those ideas to use and create a survivorship plan that motivates.
+With my Think Outside Survivorship Program, we can build strength and spirit, and find adventure together one step at a time.

 As a mortal human being, I need rewards to stay motivated.
-Double win if I get to be where I love AND get a prize, so I set goals that give me both.
+I want to be in places I love AND get a prize for going to them, so I set goals that give me both!

 I reward myself for small achievements, and each small step eventually leads to completing a major goal.